Pech people: 16th to 20th century

 In archaeological reckoning, the Pech formed a number of chiefdoms, some of which left archaeological remains of some sophistication, and certainly by the time of the Spanish exploration of the region in the early 16th century, the coastal regions were dominated by substantial chiefdoms.
-Spanish records of the mid-16th and early 17th centuries refer to a paramount chiefdom called Taguzgalpa, which dominated the region.
+Spanish records of the mid-16th and early 17th centuries refer to a country called Taguzgalpa, which dominated the region.
 Spanish attempts to conquer it in the 16th century were unsuccessful.

 The Pech people's ownership of land and culture all changed after the Spanish colonisation of Honduras.
 Between 1622 and 1623, Cristóbal Martínex, Benito de San Francisco and Juan de Beena, founded the Paya reductions in the areas of Concepción de Xuara, Azocegua, Taxamba, Barbatabacha, Zuy and Barcaquer.
 Following, in 1713, the son of Bartolomé de Escoto, a Spanish coloniser, was titled as the "governor and conqueror of the Paya" and was earning a salary of "one hundred pesos."
 When the Spanish colonisers landed on Honduras, one hundred percent of the occupied territory of eastern Honduras was under the control of the native and Indigenous American population.
 After contact and spread of Spanish presence, the Pech people were forced to retreat and live under control of the Spanish colonists, like many other Indigenous groups.
 Upon arrival, the Spanish colonists recognised the Pech people as 'Xicaque' which remains to still be in use today.
 At the beginning of 1805, the Pech people were displaced from Cabo Camarón to their current location, along the mouth of the Aguán River.
 During this period, the Pech people suffered large reductions to their territory.
 The Pech reduction took place in the territories of Buenaventura in the Olancho Valley in 1739, Siguatepeque in 1767, Río Tinto in 1797 and Franciscans, which accelerated the influence of Spanish culture and the loss of traditional Pech culture.
 Between 1859 and 1860, Manuel Subirana, a Spanish Jesuit, baptised 600 individuals of the Pech population.
 Although the Pech's response to the Spanish settlement was much more peaceful than the response from neighbouring Indigenous groups, such as the Jicaque or Tolupan.
 On the land the Pech inhabited, the presence of gold and sarsaparilla plants attracted foreigners and other Honduran populations to claim the land.
 Foreigners enslaved the Pech to extract the natural resources from their own lands, resulting in the land being stripped of its resources of gold, timber and plants.